gerbless/react-tutorial/README.md

 ### State

-Just using properties, we always be dependant that a parent component gives us all the properties we need.
+Just using properties, we always be dependent that a parent component gives us all the properties we need.
 So with this in mind we have some issues

 1. What happens when this component does not have a parent component(like ExampleApp) ?
 1. What happens when I want to keep some app state, but props are immutable ?